sodgeit/CMake-SBOM-Builder/readme.md

 The version extraction helps to get the version in the application and SBOM right.
 The SBOM contains the files you mention explicitly, just like you mention what to `install()` in CMake.

-To integrate this library in your project, see [below](#how-to-use) for basic instructions or the [example](https://github.com/DEMCON/cmake-sbom/tree/main/example) for a complete example project.
+To integrate this library in your project, see [below](#how-to-use) for basic instructions or the example for a simple example project.

 [SPDX](https://spdx.github.io/spdx-spec/v2.3/)
 [NTIA](http://ntia.gov/SBOM)